-• United States Housing and Urban Development (HUD) Section 811 Project- Based Rental Assistance (HUD Section 811 PRA)

-Applicants must submit a HUD Section 811 PRA Pre-Application to determine eligibility for the program prior to submitting a full Multifamily Consolidated RFP/HTC funding rounds application.
+- United States Housing and Urban Development (HUD) Section 811 Project- Based Rental Assistance (HUD Section 811 PRA): Applicants must submit a HUD Section 811 PRA preapplication to determine eligibility for the program prior to submitting a full Multifamily Consolidated RFP/HTC funding rounds application.
 Applicants will be notified about eligibility for the program prior to the application due date.
 Applicants cannot only apply for HUD Section 811 PRA funding in the Multifamily Consolidated RFP/HTC Round 1 or HTC Round 2 funding round.
-Applicants must also apply for capital funding, and awards are contingent on Minnesota Housing funding.

-• Innovative Construction Techniques (ICT) Preference Applicants must submit an Innovative Construction Technique Pre-Application in order to determine eligibility for this selection preference.
-ICT is only available for the Multifamily Consolidated RFP/HTC Round 1.
+Applicants must also apply for capital funding, and awards are contingent on Minnesota Housing funding. - Innovative Construction Techniques (ICT) Selection Criterion: Applicants must submit an ICT pre-application to determine eligibility for this selection criterion prior to submitting a full Multifamily Consolidated RFP/HTC funding rounds application.
+Applicants will be notified about eligibility for the selection criterion prior to the application due date.